IF YOU ARE DISABLED OR BLIND

 STEP 3: DO YOU HAVE AN IMPAIRMENT THAT MEETS OR MEDICALLY EQUALS A SOCIAL SECURITY "LISTING"?

-If your impairment(s) is severe, but does not meet or medically equal a listing , we can still find you disabled at a later step in the process.
-We decide what you are physically and mentally able to do, despite the limitations resulting from your impairments.
+If your impairment(s) is severe, but does not meet or medically equal a listing, we can still find you disabled at a later step in the process.
+We decide the most you are physically and mentally able to do, despite the limitations resulting from your impairments.
 We call this a "Residual Functional Capacity" (RFC) assessment.

 STEP 4: ARE YOU ABLE TO DO YOUR PAST WORK?